MacMaca/MyMetalService/README.md

+If I did something wrong on GitHub regarding this announcement, I ask more experienced people to comment on it so that I can fix it.
+This also applies to licensing.
+I am new to GitHub.
+I have no experience with this.

 Laser Cutting Services Website

 Welcome to the Laser Cutting Services project!
 I’m working on building a professional website for my Bystronic laser cutting business, and I’m looking for collaborators to help bring this project to life.
 If you have experience with web development, e-commerce, or multilingual support, I would love to have your input!